Wiring money: 5 things you should know

 It allows you to electronically transfer money from one financial institution to another.

-But there are some things to keep in mind when utilizing this service.
-Here are five of them:
+But there are some things to keep in mind when using this service.
+Here are five things you should know about wiring money:

-Wire transfers are generally used when you need to send a larger amount of money to someone, either internationally or within the United States, or to pay off a loan, says Ashley Schultz, accounting supervisor at Dupaco Community Credit Union’s Pennsylvania branch in Dubuque, Iowa.
+Wire transfers are generally used when you need to send a larger amount of money to someone, either internationally or within the United States, or to pay off a loan.

-If the recipient doesn’t use Dupaco, and you need to send a large amount of money, wiring the funds can be a safer alternative than mailing a check or cashier’s check, Schultz says.
-That’s because fraudsters can intercept mail and use cashier’s checks to create counterfeit checks.
+If the recipient doesn’t use Dupaco Community Credit Union, and you need to send a large amount of money, wiring the funds can be safer than mailing a check or cashier’s check.
+Why?
+Fraudsters can intercept mail and use cashier’s checks to create counterfeit checks.

 Wire transfers typically carry a fee, so you’ll want to know in advance how much the service will cost you and the recipient.